-NOTE: P.A.
-102-668 provides that nonpartisan city offices are not subject to a primary election if the office is otherwise uncontested, even if a declaration of intent to be a write-in candidate is filed.
+P.A.
+102-15, effective June 17, 2021, provides that nonpartisan city offices are not subject to a primary election if the office is otherwise uncontested, even if a declaration of intent to be a write-in candidate is filed.
+This does not apply to nonpartisan village offices.
 (65 ILCS 5/3.1-20-45)